protegeproject/dlquery/README.md

 dlquery
 =======

-A [Protege Desktop](http://protege.stanford.edu/products.php#desktop-protege) plug-in that provides an easy interface for searching a classified ontology.
+A [Protege Desktop](http://protege.stanford.edu/products.php#desktop-protege) plug-in that provides an easy interface for searching a classified OWL ontology.